Luka Dončić–Anthony Davis trade: Dallas

 Although the Dallas home crowd cheered for Davis during his first game as a Maverick, Mavericks fans widely panned the trade, especially given that the Mavericks had just made the NBA Finals the previous season with a team built around Dončić.
 At the end of the regular season, ESPNs Tim MacMahon told Mavericks general manager Nico Harrison that "the overwhelming majority" of Mavericks fans wanted to fire him.
 A group of fans gathered outside of the American Airlines Center to protest the trade shortly after the news broke, with some calling for Harrison to be fired, and others bringing a coffin for Dončić to stage a mock funeral.
 Public response to the trade included death threats directed at Harrison, as well as billboards and murals criticizing Harrison and the Adelson family.
 Through the following months, "Fire Nico" chants became regular occurrences at events in the Dallas area, including unrelated sports games, a St. Patrick's Day parade, and a Medieval Times dinner show.
 "Fire Nico" fan-made merchandise and social media remarks were also widely circulated.
 The Mavericks organization subsequently ejected from the arena those chanting, holding up signs, and wearing "Fire Nico" shirts, leading to increased protest.

 Texas Governor Greg Abbott also expressed surprise about the trade.
+He had been preparing for the following day's State of the State address when he learned of the trade, after which "all I was doing was focusing on Luka".

 Several fans cancelled their season tickets; the Mavericks stated that they had refunded at least one such fan.
 After the end of the 2025 regular season, the team disclosed that the team's season ticket renewal rate was between 75% and 80%.
 The Mavericks lost millions of dollars in revenue as a result of the fallout of the trade.

 With respect to Mavericks players, Klay Thompson said it was a "joy to play with [Dončić] in those 22 games," but added that the team would welcome Anthony Davis "with open arms."
 Kyrie Irving said that "It's still a grieving process right now.
 I miss my hermano."
 However, he added that he was glad to finally be teammates with his good friend Davis.
 Several months after the trade, P. J. Washington asked fans to stop chanting "fire Nico" at games, saying that "we need the fans to support us no matter who's on the floor".